-By default, the Maltego client will only have the Paterva CTAS Transform Hub items installed from the Transform Hub.
+By default, the Maltego Desktop Client will only have the Maltego Standard Transform Hub items installed from the Transform Hub.
 If Maltego only has a single Transform Hub item installed the context menu will open in the set level as there is only one item to choose from in the top level.
 For the sake of this example additional Transform Hub items have been installed.

 In the image above, the context menu has been opened for a domain Entity by selecting the Entity and right-clicking anywhere on the graph.
 Each line item in the menu represent a different Transform Hub item, clicking on one of these items will open the set level for that Hub item.

 The first item in this list reads All Transforms and clicking it will skip the set level and open the Transform level of the context menu with all the Transforms listed for the selected Entity/s.